 Last Updated : | Wide Angle Software

-When using Droid Transfer, if some of your messages are not displaying, it could be that you are using Advanced Messaging messages.
+If Droid Transfer is only showing received messages in some conversations, it could be that you are using Advanced Messaging messages.
 Droid Transfer supports standard RCS (Rich Communication Services) messages, implemented by operators such as Sprint, Verizon and Vodafone, but does not currently support operator-specific extensions to this type of messaging.
 This is particularly possible if you are based in the US and you use AT&T, Sprint or Verizon as your mobile service provider.
 For this reason, Advanced Messages are not displayed fully, or copied with Droid Transfer.

 You can confirm the type of message by going to the Messages App on your phone and long pressing a sent message to display the message properties.
 The message type may display "Advanced Message".

 AT&T's version of Advanced Messaging , as well as implementations by other providers are attempting to make a richer messaging experience on mobile.
 It is based upon RCS messaging, but as it is a non-standard implementation of RCS, it is currently not fully supported.

 Droid Transfer supports SMS, MMS and standard use of RCS.